Skip to Content

 Sun, Moon & Planets

-The Sun, Moon, and planets are all modeled in the 3D simulation with high physical accuracy.
-All orbits include Kepler’s variable speed (equation of center) and parallax corrections for geocentric positions.
-The Moon adds full gravitational perturbation corrections (Meeus Ch.
+The Sun, Moon, and planets are modelled in the 3D simulation with high physical accuracy.
+All orbits include Kepler’s variable speed (equation of center) and parallax corrections for geocentric positions; the Moon adds full gravitational perturbation corrections (Meeus Ch.
 47).
-All orbital periods fit into the 335,008-year Holistic-Year as whole-number multiples.
+All orbital periods fit into the 335,317-year Earth Fundamental Cycle as whole-number multiples.

 The Sun’s orbit includes the equation of center — Kepler’s 2nd Law, which makes the Sun move faster near perihelion (January) and slower near aphelion (July).
 The correction uses the standard two-term series: